I’ve fallen in love with Castlebeat

 June?
 I thought we had June last year…

 Well, June has only just begun… Hang in there!
 It’s Groomer Awareness Month, when degenerates making a mockery of womanhood hijack virtuous platitudes like “inclusion” to use it as a means of advancing their pedo predilections by shoving their junk into kids’ faces and literally promote evil with imagery of Satan and guillotines, like what happened at Target stores recently.
 It’s when Corporate America’s pandering becomes smokescreen for the indoctrination and the mutilation of children at the behest of Big Pharma, and we’re supposed to be happy about that.
+These corporations really couldn’t care less about the well-being of these people; they are only concerned about exploiting them for profit.
 Children are instinctively attracted to colorful rainbows, after all.
-They are being preyed upon and exploited.
+They are being preyed upon by people who want to enslave them to pharmaceuticals for the rest of their life.
 Disgusting.
 So make this song your anthem for the month.
 Play it loud, run around your room, burn some calories, knock over some furniture if necessary.
 Lyrics are included.
 If you don’t know this song yet, TRUST ME, you’ll thank me for this.
 This based, politically-incorrect song is therapeutic and thrusts a big middle finger to debauchery and depravity.
 I’ve just listened to it for about the 30th time in a row now.
 God bless The Ramones.

 New Order: Leave Me Alone